Paradigm-Shift-Labs/gss-auto-exporter-lite/README.md

 4. OPTIONAL: I created an automatic trigger for every 1 hour to auto export the sheet.

 ## See also
-1. I found [this] (https://ploi.io/documentation/database/where-do-i-get-google-drive-folder-id) link useful to get the destination folder ID.
+1. I found [this](https://ploi.io/documentation/database/where-do-i-get-google-drive-folder-id) link useful to get the destination folder ID.
-2. More information about using auto triggering events in Google script can be found [here] (https://developers.google.com/apps-script/guides/triggers/installable).
+2. More information about using auto triggering events in Google script can be found [here](https://developers.google.com/apps-script/guides/triggers/installable).

 ## License